-The SPED minor and certificate programs provide foundational knowledge and experiences for students who:
+The SPED minor program provides foundational knowledge and experiences for students who:

 For students interested in becoming teachers, some course credits can be applied toward meeting the requirements for an Oregon Special Educator Teaching License.

-Our special education program typically has around 100 students working toward a SPED minor any given year and 3–5 students working toward the SPED certificate per year.
+Our special education program typically has around 100 students working toward a SPED minor any given year.

 To meet with a COE advisor